 Rule Two: Buy more time until expiration than you may need.
 Time is an investor’s greatest asset when you have completely limited the exposure risks.

 Traders often buy too little time for the trade to develop.
 Nothing is more frustrating than being right but only after the option has expired premature to the market move.

-This option strike gives you the right to buy the shares at $107 per share with absolutely limited risk. $106.99 is the 52 week low in IWM.
+This option strike gives you the right to buy the shares at $130 per share with absolutely limited risk.
+IWM has not been that low since November.

-The January option has two and a half months for BULLISH development.
-An 80 Delta on this strike means the option will behave much like the stock.
+The July option has two and a half months for BULLISH development.
+An 82 Delta on this strike means the option will behave much like the IWM ETF.